chen2156/MSRFinalProject/README.md

 ![Alt Text](laser_values/src/newTrainingImages/unWarpedImages/frame0000Unwarped.jpg)
-The code can be run as a standalne script in this [file](laser_values/src/unwrappingimage.py)
+The code can be run as a standalone script in this [file](laser_values/src/unwrappingimage.py)

 <h3>Applying PCA on the image</h3>